$C^1$-triangulations of semialgebraic sets: Abstract

 \section{Abstract}

-We show that any semialgebraic set admits a semialgebraic triangulation such that each closed simplex is $C^1$ differentiable.
-As an application, we give a straightforward definition of the integration $\int_X \omega$ over a compact semialgebraic subset $X$ of a differential form $\omega$ on an ambient algebraic manifold, that provides a significant simplification of the theory of semialgebraic singular chains and integrations.
-Our results hold over any (possibly non-archimedian) real closed field.
+We show that every semialgebraic set admits a semialgebraic triangulation such that each closed simplex is $C^1$ differentiable.
+As an application, we give a straightforward definition of the integration $\int_X \omega$ over a compact semialgebraic subset $X$ of a differential form $\omega$ on an ambient semialgebraic manifold.
+This provides a significant simplification of the theory of semialgebraic singular chains and integrations without using geometric measure theory.
+Our results hold over every (possibly non-archimedian) real closed field.